pronovic/vplan/README.md

 Next, configure systemd:

 ```
-$ sudo loginctl enable-linger <your-user>
+$ sudo loginctl enable-linger <your-user>    # restart user services at reboot
-$ systemctl --user enable vplan
+$ systemctl --user enable vplan              # enable the vplan service
-$ systemctl --user start vplan
+$ systemctl --user start vplan               # start the vplan service
-$ systemctl --user status vplan
+$ systemctl --user status vplan              # show status for the vplan service
 ```

 At this point, the systemd service should be running, and the command line client should be operable.
-First, you can check connectivity:
+Check connectivity:

 ```
 $ vplan check
 API is healthy, versions: package='0.1.0' api='1.0.0'
 ```

-The version will vary from what is shown above, but the result should look similar.
+The version will always vary from what is shown above, but the result should look similar.
 If you get any errors, check that you installed the software as described above.

 ## Setting Up Your Account

 The vacation plan manager needs a SmartThings PAT token.
-The The PAT token will be used to interact with the SmartThings API.
+The PAT token is used to interact with the SmartThings API.

 Retrieve a token from: https://account.smartthings.com/tokens